-You can buy a SIM card directly from phone companies or in supermarkets.
+You can buy a SIM card directly from phone companies (e.g. O2 or Vodafone) or in supermarkets (e.g. REWE or Aldi).
 If you are planning a short-term stay, you can buy a prepaid card in the shops or online.
 Don’t forget to take your passport along when you go to buy your SIM card.
 You might also be asked to show a residence registration document (e.g. Anmeldebestätigung/Meldebescheinigung).

 In Germany, health insurance companies usually do not offer student discounts for doctoral researchers.
-You can choose between statutory insurance and private insurance (Privatversicherung).
+You can choose between statutory insurance (Kassenversicherung, e.g. TK or AOK) and private insurance (Privatversicherung, e.g. MAWISTA Science or Continentale).
 Private insurance may be cheaper in the short term but be aware that fees increase as you age.
 Statutory insurance is the most common choice among German citizens and people who plan to stay for a long time.

 Keep in mind that if you are hired directly by ATB as a Leibniz institute you will be asked which health insurance company you are registered with.
 The institute will cover half of the fees.
 The rest will be deducted automatically from your gross salary.